hex-digital/starter-nuxt3-base/CONTRIBUTING.md

 #### Docs

 For changes and new features, please add or update the relevant docs.
-These are either in [~/src/docs][./src/docs] or in the docs directory under the specific app module in [~/src/modules][./src/modules].
+These can be found under the [docs directory][./docs].

 Bugfixes may not warrant docs changes, though it's worth skimming the existing docs to see if there are any relevant caveats that need to be removed.